Medication Summary

 Before the onset of rabies symptoms, passive and active immunizations are effective in preventing progression to full-blown rabies.

-If the patient has had no prior rabies vaccination, if he or she is of unknown status, or if more than 5 years have passed since his or her last vaccination, rabies vaccine and immunoglobulin should be administered as follows (these dosages being applicable to products available in the United States):
+If the patient has had no prior rabies vaccination, if they are of unknown status, rabies vaccine and immunoglobulin should be administered as follows (these dosages being applicable to products available in the United States):

-- Rabies immunoglobulin - 20 IU/kg infiltrated as much as feasible around and under the bite wound; if any left over, give IM (gluteus)
+Rabies immunoglobulin - 20 IU/kg infiltrated as much as feasible around and under the bite wound; if any is left over, give IM at a site distant from vaccine administration

-If the patient has had prior rabies vaccination, vaccine should be administered as follows (this dosage again being applicable to US vaccine): Rabies vaccine IM (deltoid) 1 mL on days on days 0 and 3.
+If the patient has had prior rabies vaccination, vaccine should be administered as follows (this dosage again being applicable to US vaccine): Rabies vaccine IM (deltoid) 1 mL on Days 0 and 3.

 Passive Immunizing Agents